KenSun-1983/API-GUIDE/README.md

 Welcome to our API documentation!
 This API provides a series of interfaces for developers to use.

+AFTER RCView 3.2.10，Do Not Need “Step 1:Enabling REST API Functionality”.

 # Overall Introduction

 RCView adopts a B/S (Browser/Server) architecture.
 All interfaces have corresponding REST API endpoints on the backend, allowing users to retrieve resource information, query alarm information, and push configurations by calling these APIs.